Dr. Alex Stone, DPT, CSCS

 Why Trust Our Advice and Some Disclaimer

-We don’t give medical advice because we are not doctors.
-We are massage gun users and this post is written from a consumer (of massage guns) perspective.
+We don’t provide medical advice because we are not medical professionals.
+We are massage gun users, and this post is written from a consumer (of massage guns) perspective.

 We do hands-on tests of several devices every month.
 We have a clear and transparent process for reviewing these devices.

-However, we do consult with our experts to make sure we provide a trustworthy advice.
-This post has been medically reviewed by one of our experts, Dr. Alex Stone who is a licensed physiotherapist.
+However, we consult with our experts to make sure we provide trustworthy advice.
+This post has been medically reviewed by Dr. Alex Stone, a licensed physiotherapist and one of our experts.

 Massage Gun for Cellulite – Things To Know

-In our previous article, we addressed the question: can a massage gun help with cellulite?
-Our expert, Dr. Alex Stone, discussed everything you need to know about massage guns and cellulite.
+In our previous article, we addressed the question: Can a massage gun help with cellulite?
+Our expert, Dr. Alex Stone, discussed everything you need to know about a massage gun for cellulite.

-In that article, he also talked about the benefits of using a massage gun effectively to manage cellulite.
-If you still have questions, we advise you to read that article first before reading this one for recommendations.
+In that article, he also talked about the benefits of using a percussion massage cellulite effectively.
+If you still have questions, we recommend reading that article first before proceeding with this one for additional recommendations.

-In a nutshell, though, that article discusses your options for treating cellulite with a massage gun.
+In a nutshell, though, that article discusses your options for treating cellulite and the benefits of Theragun cellulite.
 While massage guns are not a miracle solution for cellulite, they offer an:

-• Effective, low-cost, DIY, and non-invasive way to help you manage cellulite.
+• A practical, low-cost, DIY, and non-invasive way to help you manage cellulite.

-• They help to minimize cellulite – the same way they help with lymphatic drainage and trigger point massage.
+• They help minimize cellulite, just as they aid with lymphatic drainage and trigger point massage.

-• The chances of successfully reducing cellulite are higher when they are used consistently, regularly, and when combined with a responsible lifestyle and a healthy diet.
+• The chances of successfully reducing cellulite are higher when a massage gun for cellulite is used consistently, regularly, and when combined with a responsible lifestyle and a healthy diet.

-But there has to be a way to choose the right one, right?
+But there has to be a way to choose the best massage gun for cellulite, right?
 Yes, you need to know which massage gun will work the wonders for you.

 Here’s how…